 |What||Kembla Grange Races|

-HorseBetting’s New South Wales form analyst brings you his best bets and quaddie numbers for Thursday’s meeting at Kembla Grange.
-The track is rated a Soft 7, the rail is in the true position for the entirety of the course, and the opening race of the afternoon is set to jump at 1:20pm AEDT.
+HorseBetting’s New South Wales racing analyst brings you his best bets and quaddie numbers for the seven-race program at Kembla Grange on Thursday.
+The track is rated a Soft 7 and the rail will be out 8m from the 1100m to the Winning Post and 4m for the remainder of the course.
+The field for the opening race of the day is set to face the starter at 12:50pm AEST.

 Thursday quaddie tips for Kembla Grange